wangyifan349/memory-fuzzy-search/Readme.md

 # 🧐 In-Memory Fuzzy Search Tool

-> This is a **pure Python** fuzzy search utility that helps you quickly find content similar to your search keywords from大量 texts and code stored in program memory.
+> This is a pure Python fuzzy search utility that helps you quickly find content similar to your search keywords from large amounts of texts and code stored in program memory.
-> It supports two matching algorithms, ignores case sensitivity, and requires no third-party libraries for easy integration 🎉
+It supports two matching algorithms, ignores case sensitivity, and requires no third-party libraries for easy integration 🎉

 ---